dijasila/Atomic-Simulation-Recipees/README.md

 The setup recipes
 -----------------
 ASR also includes some special `setup` recipes.
 These recipes are meant to give the user some easy tools to setup atomic structures.
-Here we provice some examples of their usage.
+Here we provide some explanations of their usage.

-The `setup.magnetize` recipe is useful if you don't know the magnetic configuration of the material you are currently investigation.
+* The `setup.magnetize` recipe is useful if you don't know the magnetic configuration of the material you are currently investigation.
 It sets up non-magnetic (nm), magnetic (fm) and anti-ferro magnetic (afm, only for exactly two magnetic atoms in the unit cell) configurations of the inital magnetic moments of the structure in new subfolders `nm/` `fm/` and `afm`, respectively.
 For another example of using the magnetize recipe see the "Advanced Example: Make a screening study" section.
 For more information see `asr help setup.magnetize`

-The `setup.decorate` recipe is useful if you want to create new atomic that are similar to an existing atomic structure.
+* The `setup.decorate` recipe is useful if you want to create new atomic that are similar to an existing atomic structure.
 The decorate recipe contains a table describing the likelyhood of two atoms to be substituted.
 By default the decorate recipe creates a new ASE database with the decorated atomic structure (including itself).
 For more information see `asr help setup.decorate`.

-The `setup.unpackdatabase` is useful if you have a database of materials that you wish to conduct some calculations on.
+* The `setup.unpackdatabase` is useful if you have a database of materials that you wish to conduct some calculations on.
 By default, running `asr run setup.unpackdatabase` creates a new folder `tree/` in the current directory with all mateirals distributed according to the following folder structure `tree/{stoi}/{spg}/{formula:metal}-{stoi}-{spg}-{wyck}-{uid}` where `stoi` is the stoichiometry, `spg` is the space group number, `wyck` are the alphabetically sorted unique Wyckoff positions of the materials, `formula:metal` is the chemical formula sorted after metal atoms first and `uid` is a unique identifier to avoid collisions between materials that would otherwise end up in the same folder.
 For another example of using the unpackdatabase recipe see the "Advanced Example: Make a screening study" section.
 For more information see `asr help setup.unpackdatabase`.

-The `setup.params` is useful as it makes a `params.json` file containing the default parameters of all recipes.
+* The `setup.params` is useful as it makes a `params.json` file containing the default parameters of all recipes.
 This makes it possible to modify the input parameters used by each recipe.
 See the "Change default settings in scripts" section for more information on how this works.

 Change default settings in scripts
 ----------------------------------